maciek16180/masters_thesis/generators/README.md

 python -u train.py -mt <mt_path> -p <model> --fix_emb
 ```

 This trains the sampled softmax model using SubTle bootstrapping described in [2].
 To use full softmax instead, add `-m full` to script calls.
 Adjust batch size if needed: `-bs NUMBER`.
 Note that the model might perform differently.
+See the respective scripts for the detailed description of other parameters.

 `<mt_path>` should be a directory containing preprocessed MovieTriples and SubTle data sets: